NethServer/ns8-mail/README.md

 or using diagnostic commands.
 Consult the Rspamd documentation for further details.

+## Rspamd plugin for Spamhaus DQS

+Accessing public Spamhaus DNS Blocklists (DNSBLs) is subject to a [fair-use policy](https://www.spamhaus.org/blocklists/dnsbl-fair-use-policy/) and may not work from certain networks (i.e. [Hetzner](https://www.spamhaus.org/resource-hub/email-security/query-the-legacy-dnsbls-via-hetzner/)).

+Spamhaus’ Data Query Service (DQS) is the alternative protocol, implemented with an [Rspamd 3.x plugin](https://github.com/spamhaus/rspamd-dqs?tab=readme-ov-file#installation-instructions), that provides similar functionality with better performance, and requires a registered token.

+To enable the Spamhaus DQS plugin, a [Spamhaus account](https://www.spamhaus.com/data-access/free-data-query-service/) is required to get a DQS token/key.

+Edit the module's `state/environment` file by adding the following line:

+    DQS_TOKEN=<MY_DQS_KEY>

+Restart the Postfix and Rspamd containers:

+    systemctl --user restart postfix rspamd

+To disable the plugin, just remove the DQS_TOKEN environment variable from the `state/environment` file and restart the affected services.

 ## Service discovery

 Another module can discover IMAP and SUBMISSION endpoints by looking up